Soccer legend Karl-Heinz Körbel with his head in MRI

 "It's great that Charly Körbel and Senckenberg have entrusted us with the medical part of the project," says a delighted Dr. Tobias Kaltenbach, managing director of the Main-Taunus-Kreis clinics.
 The clinics are medical partners of many athletes.

-As part of the Senckenberg 2020 - New Museum project, the floor space of the Frankfurt Nature Museum will be almost doubled by 2020.
-This will also see the creation of the four new exhibition areas Man, Earth, Cosmos and Future.
+As part of the "Project Senckenberg 2020 - New Museum", the floor space of the Frankfurt Nature Museum will be almost doubled by 2020.
+This will include the creation of four new exhibition areas: Man, Earth, Cosmos and Future.
 In the "Man" section, the non-profit Hertie Foundation is funding an exhibition section on the topic of "Man as a System" with 1 million euros, the content of which will be designed and implemented together with Senckenberg.
-A sum of 56 million euros is required for the major conversion and new construction project, which is being collected via the fundraising campaign under the slogan The world is building its museum.
+A sum of 56 million euros is required for the major conversion and new construction project, which is being collected via the fundraising campaign under the slogan "Die Welt baut ihr Museum".
 More at: www.die-welt-baut-ihr-museum.de